 Pastor - San Martin, Peru

-For the first 47 days of my imprisonment, I was in the prison below the Governmental palace.
-As I look back, this was, besides my salvation, one of the best experiences of my life.
-I was able to see first hand how so many people need the Lord and the salvation that only comes through the Son.
+For the first 47 days of my imprisonment, I was in the prison that’s located directly below the Government Palace.
+As I look back, this was—besides my salvation—one of the best experiences of my life.
+I was able to see firsthand how so many people need the Lord and the salvation that only comes through the Son.
 I was able to witness to four of the main leaders of the “Shining Path” terrorist movement.
-One of them was an engineer, the other one was a professor in the university and the other two were students.
+One of them was an engineer, another one was a professor in the university, and the other two were students.
 They were desperate because they were going to be in jail for thirty years to life.
-When they saw me in the prison preaching to sixty or seventy men everyday, they began to see their great need for Christ.
+When they saw me in the prison preaching to sixty or seventy men every day, they began to see their great need for Christ.
 One of the men approached me and told me that Christ could not forgive him because of all the terrible things he had done.
-He was second in command in the “Shinning Path” terrorist movement.
-I sat there and spoke with him until five in the morning and then he finally broke down, crying like a baby.
+He was second in command in the “Shining Path” terrorist movement.
+I sat there and spoke with him until five in the morning, and then he finally broke down, crying like a baby.
 He was saved by God.
 He later introduced me to others that were in jail for the same reasons.
 Some of them were saved and some rejected the message.
 Due to the law of repentance afforded by the State, some of these men were allowed to leave the prison, but I never knew anything else about them after that.

-I had never before had the opportunity to speak with men like these.
+Never before had I been given the opportunity to speak with men like these.
 They were intellectuals and terrorists, but God changed some of their lives.
 There were days in which I stayed up until two in the morning sharing the good news with these men.
 During those days I did not know much about what was happening outside or with my case, but after 47 days I was once again taken to the worst prison in South America at Lurigancho.
-In that prison you can see dead people every day, and most of the inmates are filthy and sick with TB.
+In that prison it’s common to see dead people every day, and most of the inmates are filthy and sick with TB.

-While I was in jail I had been praying for the jungle region of San Martin where I was born.
+While I was in jail, I had been praying for the jungle region of San Martin where I was born.
 After prison I traveled there and saw that there were no evangelical churches and that the Word of God was not preached.
 There were many cults moving into the area and it broke my heart because the true Church was not doing anything.
-I presented the project of starting a mission in San Martin and my church told me they could not support me or be involved in this type of work because they were focusing more on the city area.
-However, the Lord eventually provided the necessary support, and I am now serving as a pastor and missionary in the jungles of San Martin.
+I presented the project of starting a mission in San Martin and my church in Lima told me they could not support me or be involved in this type of work because they were focusing more on the city area.
+However, the Lord eventually provided the necessary support through HeartCry, and I am now serving as a pastor and missionary in the jungles of San Martin.